Conferences & Events Agreements

 - Agreements with a Signature Venue, using a University-negotiated Event Master Agreement, and valued at $10K or less may be signed by the departmental approver to become fully-executed.
 The fully-executed agreement and any supporting documentation must be retained in compliance with the University's Records Retention Policy.

-- All contracts with a non-Signature venue must also be submitted through the C&E Specialty Form in the PantherExpress System, regardless of cost.
+- All contracts with a non-Signature venue must also be submitted through a contract request in the PantherExpress System, regardless of cost.

 - All University departments must have a fully executed contract for payment(s) to be made by the University.

 Anthony Travel, in coordination with the University, provides a managed Hotel Program for all groups, events and individual business reservation that require hotel accommodations.
 This program provides the following benefits:

 - Help mitigate risk in the negotiation phase with Anthony Travel working directly with hotels to obtain the most favorable pricing and terms.

 - Increase buying power by leveraging total spend across the University and Anthony Travel.

 - Provide your department and its guests with discounted accommodations that meet the University's standards of quality and service.

 - Anthony Travel brings a wealth of in-depth knowledge and experience working with venues on premier events locally, nationally and internationally that you can leverage for your events.